top of page

 What is Home?

-Answering the question “What is home?” isn’t easy for me—home is more a feeling than a place.
+Defining “home” has never been a straightforward task for me—home is more a feeling than a place.
 But when I think about what makes me feel safe and secure here, I realize it’s the green, calm spaces that remind me of where I grew up.
 My hometown is in the north of Turkey, close to the Black Sea, in a very green area full of forests and trees.
-In childhood, we played in tree houses just like in American movies, and I really loved that feeling.
+In childhood, we played in tree houses reminiscent of scenes from classic Hollywood films, and I really loved that feeling.
 When I moved to Istanbul, it was all buildings, and I didn’t really feel that sense of home.
-But in Kraków I see lots of parks around the city, and my favorite is the one in Podgorze — it has very tall trees that remind me of my home.
-All my life I’ve lived near water—usually the sea—so here I live very close to the river and almost every day I walk by it.
-Whenever I feel anxious, want to think, I just walk.
-Since childhood, I’ve had this habit: I walk, and then things feel resolved.
+But in Kraków I see lots of parks around the city, and my favorite one is Park Bednarskiego in Podgórze — it has very tall trees that remind me of my home.

 Изображение WhatsApp 2025-05-11 в 16.42.04_c6b8fd3a.jpg